pivotal-cf/kiln/README.md

 The `test` command exercises to ginkgo tests under the `/<tile>/test/manifest` and `/<tile>/migrations` paths of the `pivotal/tas` repos (where `<tile>` is tas, ist, or tasw).

 Running these tests require a docker daemon and ssh-agent to be running.

+If you run into this docker error `could not execute "test": failed to connect to Docker daemon: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+Is the docker daemon running`, then create a symlink `sudo ln -s ~/.docker/run/docker.sock /var/run/docker.sock`

 If no ssh identity is added (check with `ssh-add -l`) , then `kiln test` will add a ssh key in the following order, prompting for a passphrase if required:
 ```
 	~/.ssh/id_rs